joeyllm/models-magpie/README.md

 - Improve performance on tasks with localised terminology, cultural references, and spelling conventions (e.g., "organise" vs. "organize")
 - Evaluate downstream improvements in generation and comprehension on Australian-specific tasks

+## Notes 26/09/25

+building off of main_fsdp.py

+when running torchrun --nproc_per_node=3 --nnodes=1 --node_rank=0 main_fsdp.py

+get the error
+requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url: https://huggingface.co/mistralai/Mistral-7B-v0.3/resolve/main/config.json

+either lacking authentication or dont have model access on huggingface

+running
+TRANSFORMERS_OFFLINE=1 torchrun --nproc_per_node=3 --nnodes=1 --node_rank=0 main_fsdp.py
+does not resolve the issue.

+the model seems to be located in .hf_cache/hub/models--mistralai--Mistral-7B-v0.3 but am unsure how to configure the project to use it.

+export HUGGINGFACE_HUB_TOKEN=hf_XXXXXX

+get warning \`torch_dtype\` is depricated!
+Use \`dtype\` instead!

+line 149 model = FSDP(...
+ValueError: Cannot flatten integer dtype tensors

+export HYDRA_FULL_ERROR=1 // for more detailed logs

+need to modify auto_wrap_policy to ignore the KV caches because the FSDP wrapper seems to be interpreting those values as trainable weights. leading to error with trying to flatten dtype tensors.

+after fixing that there seems to be an issue with permissions

+Cannot access gated repo for url https://huggingface.co/mistralai/Mistral-7B-v0.3/resolve/main/config.json.
+Access to model mistralai/Mistral-7B-v0.3 is restricted.
+You must have access to it and be authenticated to access it.
+Please log in. - silently ignoring the lookup for the file config.json in mistralai/Mistral-7B-v0.3.